 And I think that we could use a lot more of that particular brand of nuttiness in this world.

-Jason Woodward is Director of eCommerce for ChristmasDesigners.com, a leading supplier of LED Christmas lights and decoration products.
+Jason Woodward is the Director of eCommerce for ChristmasDesigners.com, a leading supplier of LED Christmas lights and decoration products.
 Christmas Designers caters to all Christmas enthusiasts, including private homeowners and professional installation contractors.
-You can also find Jason on Google+

 Donna is a Content Creator, Marketer, Brand Ambassador, Social Media Consultant, former teacher, wife, and proud mom.
 Blog by Donna encompasses all that… she writes about family life and being a woman while weaving in articles about the brands and products she and her family love.